 2 | Continue this motion all over your face, rolling out the right side first and then the left.

 3 | Underneath your eyes, use the smaller side of the roller to roll up towards the outer edge of the eye, all the way to the hairline.

 4 | On the upper lid of the eye, roll from the inner corner of your eyes across your lid to the outer corner.

 5 | When you get to your neck and chest, you can start to roll down and inwards towards your heart.

-This entire rolling process takes about 1- 2 minutes total.
-It’s pretty easy to fit in in the morning, while you make coffee, etc. 1 -2 minutes is enough time for the process to work.
+This entire rolling process takes about 60 seconds total.
+It’s pretty easy to fit in in the morning, while you make coffee, etc.

 When possible, I like to roll for even longer.
 If I’m working from home, I’ll jade roll while I check emails, that way I can roll for 10-30 minutes.
 It’s so relaxing, it makes responding to emails a breeze.